China's seizure of Japanese ship has pre-World War Two roots

 "This is just the beginning," Tong, who has helped advise the plaintiffs in the ship case, told Reuters on Tuesday.

-In February, a case was lodged in Beijing by a group of 37 people, including lawyers and academics as well as forced labourers and their families, demanding compensation for Chinese citizens made by the Japanese to work as forced labourers during World War Two.
+In February, a case was lodged in Beijing by a group of 37 people, including lawyers and academics as well as forced laborers and their families, demanding compensation for Chinese citizens made by the Japanese to work as forced laborers during World War Two.

 "There is the Beijing case, and now this seizure - certainly many victims will take up legal weapons," said Tong, who oversees the Chinese Federation of Demanding Compensation From Japan.